-- · Level 4: Rafting Paddle Assessment or Certification Course - Level 5: Advanced Whitewater Rafting Paddle Skills, Assessment, Trip Leader, or Certification Course
+Level 5: Advanced Whitewater Rafting - Paddle Skills, Assessment, Trip Leader, or Certification Course

 The following is a list of the criteria used to evaluate Instructor Candidates.
 The content and sequence of evaluation is to be adjusted to best fit the participant's needs, class location, time allowance, and be craft appropriate.